EP4322/Driver-Fatigue/README.md

 Information

 - Behavioural order of code running is provided in the flow chart.
 Each code is dependent on the last if running for the first time.
-The outputs of features and sequencing are already provided in the folders “Behavioural_Extraction_Files” and “Behavioural_Feature_Files”.
-The cropping and imaging has already been completed also, with the folders and files provided.
+The outputs of features and sequencing should polpulate in the folders “Behavioural_Extraction_Files” and “Behavioural_Feature_Files”.

 [[IMAGE]](https://github.com/EP4322/Driver-Fatigue/blob/main/BehaviouralFLow.png)